YanzhXie/YanzhXie.github.io/index.md

 *** -->
 ### RESEARCH INTEREST
 - Hashing encoding with machine learning, deep learning, etc.;
-- The research on new AI structure such as Transformer, SpikingNeuralNetwork, etc;
+- The research on new AI structures such as Transformer, CLIP, SpikingNeuralNetwork, etc;
 - The application of deep learning in detection and instance segmentation;
 - Use AI methods for solving the performance bottleneck in the areas of database, hash index, etc.